 Paul Lieberstein (Toby Flenderson)

 Lieberstein moonlighted as put-upon HR rep Toby Flenderson, but he was also actually one of the executive producers and writers of the show, even becoming showrunner for seasons 5-8.
 Following The Office, he went on to executive produce the third and final season of Aaron Sorkin’s The Newsroom, which he also appeared on as a train passenger named Richard Westbrook.
 He also took over as showrunner on Fox’s short-lived Ghosted.
 He guest starred on an episode of The Mindy Project and had a recurring role on the series People of Earth.
 In 2018, he wrote and directed his first feature film Song of Back and Neck, which screened at the Tribeca Film Festival.

 Craig Robinson (Darryl Philbin)

-Robinson is yet another Office success story.
-Though he’d worked in television and as a comedian prior to portraying stock room worker Darryl Philbin, his time on The Office helped launch him to wider success.
-He’s starred in comedies like Hot Tub Time Machine and frequently collaborates with Seth Rogen, appearing in Knocked Up, Pineapple Express, This is the End, and more with him.
+Craig Robinson is yet another Office success story.
+Though he’d worked in television and as a comedian prior to portraying stockroom worker Darryl Philbin, his time on The Office helped launch him to wider success.
+He’s starred in comedies like Hot Tub Time Machine and frequently collaborates with Seth Rogen, appearing in Knocked Up, Pineapple Express, This Is the End, and Sausage Party.
 He also portrayed a version of himself on the short-lived television series Mr. Robinson and lent his voice talents to The Cleveland Show.
 He plays a memorable recurring role as Doug Judy, “The Pontiac Bandit,” on Brooklyn Nine-Nine.
-Currently, he’s starring in the Fox sitcom Ghosted opposite Adam Scott and has appeared on television in Mr. Robot, Big Mouth, and more.
+He starred in Fox sitcom Ghosted opposite Adam Scott and has appeared on television in Mr. Robot, Big Mouth, and more.
 Robinson has also pivoted to drama since leaving The Office, appearing in James Brown biopic Get On Up and indie drama Morris From America.

 Ellie Kemper (Erin Hannon)

 A comedian on the improv circuit, Kemper was best known for viral internet sketches before joining The Office as new receptionist Erin Hannon when Pam moved into a sales job.
 She then went on to appear in films like Bridesmaids, The Secret Life of Pets, and 21 Jump Street, as well as TV series including The Mindy Project, Sofia the First, and Drunk History.
-Kemper currently headlines the Netflix series Unbreakable Kimmy Schmidt and has earned two Emmy nominations for her portrayal of the title character.
+Kemper headlined the Netflix series Unbreakable Kimmy Schmidt and earned multiple Emmy nominations for her portrayal of the title character.
 In 2018, she published her first book, My Squirrel Days.
 Kemper recreated beloved television character Gloria Stivic from All in the Family on ABC’s Live in Front of a Studio Audience specials.